jonahbanks1/jonahbanks1/README.md

 - I am a creative probelm-solver or as I would prefer to call it - "solutions analyst" and attentive listener, this allows me to analyze and identify root-cause of problems in relationships and machines faster.
 - I want to apply my "growth-hacking" mentality to business problems for partners and employers, leveraging on my knowledge of artificial intelligence and data analysis.
 - 👀 I’m passionate about the field of data science.
 - My strong mathematical and analytical educational background enables me to quickly discover trends in seemingly chaotic incident samples.
+An ability that is further enhanced with the application of analytical tools like Python, SQL and IBM cloud for data.
 - I am also exceptionally skilled at reporting and maintaining stakeholder relationships which positions me uniquely to convey data insights to the interested parties in well written manner and clear - dynamic visuals.